kgriffs/blog/_posts/2012-11-06-python-vs-node-rematch.md

 I carried out all benchmarks against a single instance of each implementation; no clustering solutions were used (e.g., Gunicorn or Node's *Cluster* module).

-For those implementations that supported HTTP 1.1 pipelining, I ran each test twice, once with 1 GET request per connection, and once again with 10 GET requests per connection.
+For those implementations that supported HTTP 1.1 keep-alive, I ran each test twice, once with 1 GET per connection, and once again with 10 GETs per connection.
 I denoted this in the results by appending the number of requests per connection to each implementation name, as in *Gevent (1)* and *Gevent (10)*.
 The results of the latter test may be especially instructive to website developers, since browsers typically perform several requests per connection.

 Each request to the message bus returned ~1K of events, encoded as JSON.
 I also tested *Gevent (10)* and *Node.js (10)* against a larger result set of ~64K events.
-Except where noted, only the results from testing the 1K data set are graphed.
+Except where noted, only the results from testing the 1K data set appear in the graphs below.

 ## Gevent vs. Node.js ##